DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents

 \subsection{Training}

 We design a learning objective that captures both the structural similarity and the content similarity between the ground-truth slides and the generated slides.

-\paragraph{Structural similarity} The series of actions $a^{sec}_j$ and $a^{slide}_k$ determines the \textit{structure} of output slides, i.e., the number of slides per section.
-To encourage our model to generate slide decks with a similar structure as the ground-truth, we define our structural similarity loss as
+\paragraph{Structural similarity.} The series of actions $a^{sec}_j$ and $a^{slide}_k$ determines the \textit{structure} of output slides.
+To encourage our model to generate slide decks with a similar structure as the ground-truth, we adopt the the cross-entropy loss (CE) and define our structural similarity loss as: